orryverducci/StreamSDR/docs/installing.md

 To install download the latest version of the installer package, open the package within Finder, and then follow the on screen instructions.

-The intaller package supports both Intel and Apple Silicon (aka M1) systems.
+The installer package supports both Intel and Apple Silicon (aka M1) systems.

 ### Uninstalling